WHERE IT ALL BEGAN

 SEEING THE UNMET NEED

 Through his family’s long personal journey in and out of the hospital over a span of six years, Paul continued to see an unmet need in the community—people need financial help and emotional support while they are undergoing cancer treatment.
-That is when Paul and his co-founder Tim Sherry decided to form their own charity to address this crucial need.
+That is when Paul and his co-founder Tim Sherry decided to begin what is now known as Bringing Hope Home to address this crucial need.

-Great Guys Group officially incorporated in 2008 with the sole mission of paying critical household bills for local families with cancer.
+Great Guys Group was officially incorporated in 2008 with the sole mission of paying critical household bills for local Families with cancer.
 Cancer is stressful enough, let alone having to worry about how all the bills are going to get paid.
 In May of 2012, Great Guys Group changed its name to Bringing Hope Home to better reflect the work it does in the community.
 Bringing Hope Home is what we do.
-It is who we are, and hope is what we bring to our families.
+It is who we are, and HOPE is what we bring to our Families.